When To Scarify Your Lawn?

 How to prepare your lawn for scarifying

 Short grass is ideal for scarifying your lawn.
 Longer grass is not impossible, but it requires more time, effort and patience to achieve.
-You should mow the lawn a couple of weeks before you plan to scarify the grass.
+You should cut the grass with a lawn mower a couple of weeks before you plan to scarify the grass.
 This will ensure the grass is a suitable length to dethatch and it will minimise the stress on the grass.

 Which weather conditions are best?